 Breast Implants are NOT lifetime devices.
-FDA reports indicates as many as 20 percent of women who receive breast implants for augmentation have their implants removed within 8 to 10 years.
+FDA reports indicates as many as 20 percent of women who receive breast implants for augmentation have breast implant removal within 8 to 10 years.
 The FDA recommend MRI screening for silent rupture 3 years after implant surgery and every 2 years after that.
 According to the FDA report to the American Congress 1992 the life expectancy of the elastomer implant shell is 5 to 7 years.

 Ongoing Maintenance Costs.
 Women should be aware there will be additional costs for ongoing maintenance.
-Explant surgery is generally more expensive than implant surgery due to the complications involved in the explant procedure.
+Breast implant removal is generally more expensive than implant surgery due to the complications involved in the explant procedure.
 Prior to deciding on breast implants women are advised to do their own research, including into the affordability of potential ongoing maintenance costs.
 The FDA website states, ‘You should assume that you will need to have additional surgeries (reoperations).’

 Gel Bleed.
 The FDA report to the American Congress 1992 confirms silicone gel bleeds through the silicone elastomer shell and is equivalent to silicone injections over a period.
 Silicone injections were made illegal because the injections resulted in deaths.